Giovanni Fornasini: Posthumous recognition

-On 19 May 1950, the President of Italy, Luigi Einaudi, conferred upon Fornasini posthumously Italy's Gold Medal of Military Valour.
+On 19 May 1950, the President of Italy, Luigi Einaudi, posthumously conferred upon Fornasini Italy's Gold Medal of Military Valour.
 The award was presented to his mother, Maria, on 2 June 1951.
 The citation reads:

 An elementary school in Porretta Terme, Scuola Primaria "Don Giovanni Fornasini", is named in his honour.
-A street in Bologna, Via Don Giovanni Fornasini, commemorates his name; as do other places in the Province of Bologna.
+A street in Bologna, Via Don Giovanni Fornasini, commemorates his name; as do other places in the province of Bologna.

 Fornasini has been called "the angel of Marzabotto" and one of "the three martyrs of Monte Sole" along with his murdered fellow priests Ferdinando Casagrande and Ubaldo Marchioni.

-On 13 October 1978, inhabitants of Marzabotto began to press for official recognition by the Catholic Church of these three priests.
-On 19 August 1998, the Congregation for the Causes of Saints granted permission for inquiries to be opened into the lives and works of those three priests.
+On 13 October 1978, inhabitants of Marzabotto began to press for official recognition of these three priests by the Catholic Church.
+On 19 August 1998, the Congregation for the Causes of Saints granted permission for inquiries to be opened into the lives and works of the three priests.
 On 18 October 1998, in Marzabotto, Cardinal Giacomo Biffi opened formal proceedings for their beatification.
 Since that day, all three have been entitled to be honoured as Servants of God.
 On 20 November 2011, Cardinal Carlo Caffarra declared in San Petronio Basilica, Bologna, to a congregation that included civic dignitaries and relatives of the murdered priests that the Archdiocese of Bologna had completed the three investigations, and that their findings would be communicated to the Holy See for further processing.

 In the 2009 film The Man Who Will Come (L'uomo che verrà), which concerns the Marzabotto massacre, actor Raffaele Zabban portrayed the small role of Fornasini.

 In 2014, Italian musician Alessandro Berti created what he called a performance piece that uses spoken narration and vocal and instrumental accompaniment to relate the story of the last year of Fornasini's life.
 It is called Un cristiano: Don Giovanni Fornasini, l'angelo di Marzabotto, or, Un cristiano: Don Giovanni Fornasini a Monte Sole.
 It has been performed more than once.